lukso-network/lsp-smart-contracts/DEPLOYMENT.md

 # Deployment

-You can find a deployment utility with hardhat to easily deploy the smart contracts locally or on our L14 test network.
+You can find a deployment utility with hardhat to easily deploy the smart contracts locally or on our L14 test network, if you don't have some LYX test token visit [LUKSO l14 Fauset](http://faucet.l14.lukso.network/), for fauset.

 All the deployment scripts for `base` contracts initialize the contract after deployment to the zero address for security.